Teckas-Technologies/balancer-bitte-agent/README.md

 ## Usage

- In this template, we used the `1-inch API` for fetch the required information from the blockchain.
+This template utilizes the **Balancer API** to fetch real-time data from the blockchain.

 ## Deployment

-Follow these steps to deploy the 1-Inch AI Agent on Vercel:
+Follow these steps to deploy the Balancer Assistant on Vercel:
 - **Create an Account**: Sign up for an account on Vercel.
 - **Connect GitHub**: Connect your GitHub account with Vercel.
 - **Import Repository**: Import the GitHub repository of the project.